kiarie404/Attachment_journal/book/src/week_8_outline.md

 # Week 8 Outline

-This was the week where we had Elections in Kenya\
+This was the election week in Kenya.\
+So I was off work on Monday, Tuesday and Wednesday.\
-I will report to work on Thursday, Friday and possibly Saturday.
+However, I will be at work on Thursday and Friday onl